zamazan4ik/awesome-pgo/article/article.md

 ## Ideas

-TODO: write here some ideas for improving PGO situation
+TODO: write here some ideas for improving the PGO situation

-I have several ideas about PGO and PLO future improvements across the ecosystem.
+I have several ideas about PGO and PLO's future improvements across the ecosystem.
 Maybe something from my list will be so interesting to someone, so they eventually will be implemented.

 ### Write a PGO handbook